-The bill also deals with the movement of weeds in seeds, fodder and turf on machinery and other equipment.
-This is a major source of the spread of noxious weeds.
-The bill provides an effective means of controlling this route of spread, in particular for those weeds which are not yet in New South Wales or which have limited distribution but which have a high potential impact.
+The bill provides an effective means of controlling this route of spread, in particular for those weeds that are not yet in New South Wales or that have limited distribution but that have a high potential impact.
 This is achieved in two ways.
 First, the weed control order declaring noxious weeds may, in the methods for control and the obligations, specify such measures as need to be taken to prevent further spread.
-Secondly, the provisions of the Act have been strengthened to limit the spread of materials containing noxious weeds and the deliberate selling of noxious weeds or materials containing these weeds.
+Second, the provisions of the Act have been strengthened to limit the spread of materials containing noxious weeds and the deliberate selling of noxious weeds or materials containing these weeds.
 For example, alligator weed, although common in some parts of the State, occurs in only a very few small patches in the Wah Wah Irrigation District near Griffith.
-There is a very real possibility that this weed could be moved on agricultural and earthmoving machinery from its current sites into the rest of the inland irrigation districts in New South Wales.
+There is a very real possibility that this weed could be carried on agricultural and earthmoving machinery from its current sites into the rest of the inland irrigation districts in New South Wales.
 This would have a devastating effect on the rice industry and on the environment of our inland rivers.

-Further examples are the transfer of Golden Dodder in pasture seed and Mesquite in the rumens of livestock to clean areas.
-Some of these are currently regulated under the Seeds Act 1982.
+Further examples are the transfer of golden dodder in pasture seed and mesquite in the rumens of livestock to clean areas.
+I am sure the Hon.
+Melinda Pavey knows a lot about "dodders", especially the golden variety!
+I could certainly educate her about some of the "dodders" in The Nationals.
+Some of these weeds are currently regulated under the Seeds Act 1982.
 Some of the restrictions on the weed seed content of seed offered for sale for sowing, which are in the Seeds Act 1982, are still needed and have been endorsed by industry.
 It is proposed that these provisions will now be provided for under the amended Noxious Weeds Act 1993.
+The bill places strong obligations on public authorities by requiring them to manage noxious weeds to the level necessary to prevent them from spreading to adjoining lands.
+It is entirely appropriate that this obligation should be strong but different from that of private land managers.
+In New South Wales, there is an extensive system of conservation areas such as national parks, State forests, conservation areas and other Crown lands.